friaes/SD/README.md

 ## Getting Started

 The overall system is made up of several modules.
-The different types of servers are located in _ServerX_ (where X denotes stage 1, 2 or 3).
+The different types of servers are located in _ServerRX_ (where X denotes stage 1, 2 or 3).
 The clients is in _Client_.
 The definition of messages and services is in _Contract_.
 The future naming server is in _NamingServer_.